rnasc/rnsap/README.md

   isn't implemented yet
 - list: returns an array of Lfa1 objects, containing an attribute for each SAP field requested

+* Connecting to SAP
+Although this example shows 'open' user, password and connection options, keep in mind you can use (since Rails 5.2) the Secrets option to securelly store data.

 ```ruby
 # declare SAP logon info and creates the connection
 logon_info = { 'user' => 'user',